 Definition of grave accent in English:

-A mark (`) placed over a vowel in some languages to indicate a feature such as altered sound quality, vowel length, or intonation.
+A mark (`) placed over certain letters in some languages to indicate an alteration of a sound, as of quality, quantity, or pitch.

 - In any case, what I said about combining diacritics still stands - for example, to handle Yoruba, you need to be able to combine underdotted vowels with acute and grave accents (for tone).